 What Are Some Tiles That Will Work for Wet Areas in the Spa?When a spa area includes quite a bit of moisture, keeping guests and employees safe from slips is an important consideration.
 One of the best materials for providing cushioning, water resistance, and slip resistance is PVC plastic.

 The Comfort Matta Solid Tile product is extremely durable, offering a diamond shield tread design that will protect people walking on it.
 The tile carries a 5-year limited manufacturer warranty, which showcases its durability.

 These black tiles measure 20-by-20 inches, which makes the install process easy to handle.
 Each tile has an interlocking edge that will secure the installation without the need for adhesive.

 For those who want to cut down on the noise in the spa, these tiles consist of recycled materials that offer excellent sound dampening capabilities.

 The underside of the tile includes open drainage channels that allow the excess water to move efficiently toward the floor drain.
-The PVC plastic resists oils and acids too, which makes it a good choice in a spa where beauty products are in use.

 The tiles have hidden interlocking edges that pop together without glue, giving the installer an easy means of laying out the floor.